JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 - Run the binaries of a **precompiled UE4 environment** containing the AirSim pluging
 - Control the robots through AirSim's **Python APIs**

-Note 1: the steps to build the UE4 Editor (necessary to modify models, environments, and add the AirSim plugin) and AirSim (including Python/C++ libraries and ROS nodes to interface with it) from source code are given below
+Note 1: the steps to build the UE4 and UE4Editor (necessary to modify models and environments) and AirSim (including Python/C++ APIs and ROS wrapper nodes) from **source code** are given below

-Note 2: one can also [use the binaries](https://github.com/microsoft/AirSim/releases) or [build from source](https://microsoft.github.io/AirSim/build_windows/) on Windows
+Note 2: [binaries](https://github.com/microsoft/AirSim/releases) and [sources](https://github.com/microsoft/airsim/blob/master/docs/build_windows.md) can be run/built on Windows as well

 Note 3: [Epic Games Launcher](https://www.epicgames.com/unrealtournament/en-US/download) can be used to download new maps/assets from UE4's [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).
 It is **not available on Linux** (Windows and Mac only).
-Yet, assets can be transferred to Ubuntu after download ([see the next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)) and [3rd party alternatives exist](https://github.com/neutrino-steak/UE4LinuxLauncher)
+Yet, assets can be transferred to Ubuntu once downloaded ([see the next part of this guide](https://github.com/JacopoPan/a-minimalist-guide/blob/master/Part4-Modifying-AirSim.md)) and [3rd party alternatives exist](https://github.com/neutrino-steak/UE4LinuxLauncher)

-Note 4: as of June 2020, [support for Unity](https://microsoft.github.io/AirSim/Unity/) is still experimental
+Note 4: as of June 2020, [support for Unity](https://github.com/microsoft/airsim/blob/master/docs/Unity.md) as an alternative to the UE4 is still experimental

 ### Download the precompiled environments